-- Writing, producing or distributing material;
+- writing, producing or distributing material

-- Public speaking including preaching
+- public speaking including preaching

 To express views which:

-- Seek to provoke others to terrorist acts;
+- seek to provoke others to terrorist acts

-- Foster hatred which might lead to inter-community violence in the UK.
+- foster hatred which might lead to inter-community violence in the UK.

-This briefing confirms that the list of unacceptable behaviours is still current as at 21 July 2016, records that “hundreds” of people have been excluded under it since 2010 and points out that no application to come to the UK needs to have been made before a person is added to the list.
+A House of Commons Library research briefing from July 2016 records that “hundreds” of people had been personally excluded by the Secretary of State between 2010 and 2016 and points out that no application to come to the UK needs to have been made before a person is added to the list.